Opposites A-Frack: Cultural references

 Mr. Burns says to Maxine Lombard that she was the best woman he had ever been with, including Nellie Taft, the wife of President William Howard Taft.
 The episode "Homer the Smithers" had previously revealed that Burns' mother had an affair with President Taft himself.

 Reception

 The episode received an audience of 4.22 million, making it the most watched show on Fox that night.

 Dennis Perkins of The A.V.
 Club gave the episode a B−, saying that Homer working for Burns and then sabotaging his operation was part of his "basic humanity".
 He referred to the ending with Burns and Lombard as having a "chilling sadness", and stated that Fonda's voiceover was too similar to The Simpsons regular Tress MacNeille.
 Although admitting that the episode followed what he saw as the series' usual liberal bias, he said that there were enough jokes at Lombard's agenda too, highlighting how she wanted a photograph of a baby next to the burning water.

+Tony Sokol of Den of Geek gave the episode 4 out of 5 stars.
+He stated that it was a good episode for the season, and it would cause some debate.

+The episode won an Environmental Media Award for Television Episodic Comedy.